AMEND has a number of projects or work programmes on the go at any one time, although our own projects are subject to adequate funding.

 This is why we have developed Community Advisory Groups where patients and carers can volunteer to represent their disease as part of a small group.

 Our trained Peer Support Volunteers organise and facilitate regular in-person and virtual support meetings throughout the year.
 Click here to learn more

 EMENA is an alliance of patient groups throughout Europe providing support and information to families affected by MEN disorders.
 AMEND is a founding and active member.
 Learn more about EMENA and our joint projects.

 This organisation is a joint project between AMEND and the NET Patient Foundation.
 Resources from both charities are used to inform and support anyone affected by Adrenocortical Cancer.
 Recent work includes 3 excellent films to highlight issues surrounding Diagnosis, Treatment and Living life with ACC.
 Click here to go to the ACC Support UK website.

-A project by AMEND to develop a new identity and community for families affected by SDH gene mutations that cause genetic syndromes of phaeochromocytomas and paragangliomas (amongst other tumours).
+A 2020 project by AMEND to develop a new identity and community for families affected by genetic syndromes of phaeochromocytomas and paragangliomas (amongst other tumours).
 A new booklet, website and patient experience films were developed.
 Click here to learn more about PPGL Syndromes.

 Expansion of our resources for young adults (also known as Project Rollercoaster) featuring films from our Youth Groups.
 Please click here to read more